the-real-i9/Backend-Topics-Study/Learn/Databases/ER Modeling.md

 > Diagramtic representation of entity types

 Each entity type is shown as **a rectangle**, labeled wth the name of the entity, which is normally a singular noun writen in `PascalCase`.
-Following the entity name is the PK attribute, also a singular noun written in `camelCase`.

 # Relationship Types
 > **Relationship type:**\